A long weekend has allowed my foodie friends and I to explore this part of town and give Señor Pollo a try.

 |Jalapeño and Cheese Quesadillas|

-It was said that the Street Taco we were served were similar to the ones their sister restaurant El Chupacabra has.
+It was said that the Street Taco we were served was similar to the ones their sister restaurant El Chupacabra has.
 It was delicious but not as impressive as I expected.
 What I loved was the Jalapeño and Cheese Quesadillas, with the right amount of heat mixed with the melted cheese bursting with flavors inside my mouth.

 I was very satisfied with my experience in Señor Pollo, never mind the chicken aroma that sticks to your clothes.
 The prices were very affordable and the service was excellent.
 The place gets really crowded during lunch and dinner so try to come early.